grahamblevins/laravel-assets/README.md

 </html>
 ```

 But what if you need specific stylesheets or combination of stylesheets for different templates?
-The next example shows how to use the media type or dot notation to include specific stylesheets.
+The next example shows how to use the media type and dot notation to include specific stylesheets.

 ```html
 <html>